If you have a question that is not answered here, feel free to contact us.

 I'm a staff writer, but I also freelance.
 Can I qualify for ASJA?

-In general, work created while on staff is not considered qualifying.
-However, a successful application may include staff-written work if the following conditions apply:
+A successful Professional membership application may include staff-written work if the following conditions apply:

 Does ASJA judge the quality of my writing samples?